Avantgarde95/infinite-loop-camera-old/README.md

 - Run `yarn dev`
 - Open <http://localhost:3000> on the browser

-Generate the static website

-- Run `yarn build`
-- Run `yarn export`

 Check the code

 - Run `yarn lint`
 - Run `yarn lint` to check & fix

+## Logs in the production mode

+- The app doesn't print the logs on the console in the production mode.
+- But, if you add `debug` parameter to the URL (ex. `https://...com/?debug`), the app will print the logs

 ## Testing on mobile device

 In some browsers (ex.
-Chrome), WebRTC requires HTTPS connection.
+Chrome), the app requires **HTTPS connection**.
-So if you use the test server with your phone, camera feature won't work in some cases.
+So if you access the dev. server with your phone, some features might not work.

-Then, install [ngrok](https://ngrok.com/) and run `ngrok http 3000` in the other terminal.
+Install [ngrok](https://ngrok.com/) and run `ngrok http 3000` in the other terminal.
 It will generate a HTTPS url (ex. `https://...ngrok.io`).
 Open that URL with your phone.